Visceral theories without assumptions

 In Non-Theorem~\ref{nt-kappa}, part (2) implies part (3) via Proposition~\ref{dimprops}(\ref{dp5}), and part (3) implies (1) by Proposition~\ref{dimprops}(\ref{dp2}).
 Non-Theorem~\ref{surj-nt} implies NSFF by Theorem~\ref{dimension-theorem}(\ref{dt4}).
 The other implications are straightforward or well-known.

 As a consequence, if $T$ has a space-filling function, then every one of the Non-Theorems must fail.

 \begin{acknowledgment} The author was supported by the National Natural Science Foundation of China (Grant No.\@ 12101131), not to be confused with the NSFF, as well as the Ministry of Education of China (Grant No.\@ 22JJD110002).
-The author benefitted from helpful communication with Alf Dolich and John Goodrick. \end{acknowledgment}
+The author benefitted from helpful communication with Alf Dolich and John Goodrick.
+Qihang Jing found many typos in an earlier draft. \end{acknowledgment}